-- Our acquisition of software and network equipment such as routers, power supply and transceiver modules, including equipment to be used in our new home communications hub; - Our procurement of services, such as for the design, development, integration, support and maintenance of the user interface software for our new home communications hub; access to an international communications backbone; international carrier services and call termination services; - · Our purchase of customer and technical service support and services and licensing of intellectual property, including patents, trademarks and other rights; and - Our acquisition of content, such as pursuant to our agreement to distribute i24 News, an international news channel majority owned by Altice N.V. in which we have a 25% investment in its U.S. business.
+- Our acquisition of software and network equipment such as routers, power supply and transceiver modules, including equipment to be used in our new home communications hub; - Our procurement of services, such as for the design, development, integration, support and maintenance of the user interface software for our new home communications hub; access to an international communications backbone, international carrier services and call termination services; and real estate and real estate services: - · Our purchase of customer and technical service support and services and licensing of intellectual property, including patents, trademarks and other rights; and - Our acquisition of content, including our agreement relating to i24 News, an international news channel majority owned by Altice N.V. in which we have a 25% investment in its U.S. business.